Adam Clayton Powell Sr.

-Adam Clayton Powell (May 5, 1865 – June 12, 1953) was an American pastor who developed the Abyssinian Baptist Church in Harlem, New York as the largest Protestant congregation in the country, with 10,000 members.
+Adam Clayton Powell (May 5, 1865 – June 12, 1953) was an American pastor who developed the Abyssinian Baptist Church in Harlem, New York, as the largest Protestant congregation in the country, with 10,000 members.
 He was an African American community activist, author, and the father of Congressman Adam Clayton Powell Jr. Born into poverty in southwestern Virginia, Powell worked to put himself through school and Wayland Seminary, where he was ordained in 1892.

 After serving in churches in Philadelphia and New Haven, Connecticut, Powell was called as pastor to Abyssinian Baptist, where he served from 1908 to 1936.
-During the Great Migration of blacks out of the rural South, thousands of blacks moved to New York and Harlem became the center of African American life in the city.
+During the Great Migration of Black people out of the rural South, thousands of Black people moved to New York and Harlem became the center of African American life in the city.
 During his tenure, Powell supervised the purchase of land, fundraising, and the construction of a much larger church and facilities.
 He was a founder of the National Urban League, active in the NAACP and several fraternal organizations, and served as trustee of several historically black colleges and schools.

 Background

-Adam Clayton Powell was born near Martin's Mill on Maggodee Creek, in Franklin County, Virginia.
+Adam Clayton Powell was born near Martin's Mill "at the conflux of Maggotty and Soak Creeks," in Franklin County, Virginia.
 This was in the Piedmont, above the Fall Line of the Roanoke River.
 His mother Sally Dunning (1842–1848–?), a free woman of color, named her first son after her older brother Adam Dunning.
 He headed the family as a farmer.
-In 1860 Sallie was living with her mother Maildred, aunt Mary, and large family, including her grandmother Hannah; all the family were free mulattoes.
+In 1860 Sally was living with her mother Mildred, aunt Mary, and large family, including her grandmother Hannah; all the family were free mulattoes.
 Powell wrote in his autobiography that his mother never told him who his father was.
 He described her mother, Mildred Dunning (later listed as Malinda Dunnon, in the 1880 census), as "mostly Indian."
 Mildred was still living with her daughter and family past 1880, so he knew her well.
 Powell had visible European-American ancestry, in features, light skin, and blue eyes.
 Two years after Adam's birth, in 1867 his mother Sally married Anthony Bush (b. abt.
 1845-d.
 1937), a mulatto freedman (former slave).
 In the 1870 census, he used the surname Dunning, as did his and Sally's children.

 J. Daniel Pezzoni, a preservation consultant, noted in 1995 there was a local tradition linking Powell's family to Llewellyn Powell, a white planter, who had property 10 miles away at Hale's Ford, but there was no documentary evidence for this.
 Wil Haygood, a 1993 biographer of Adam Clayton Powell Jr., mistakenly wrote that Sally Dunning was held as a slave by white farmer Llewellyn Powell at the time of her son Adam's birth.
 He asserted Powell was the father of Adam.
 Pezzoni noted Sally was a free woman of color, as were her mother and grandmother, proved by the 1860 census, which documented the three generations of the Dunning family.